19 Jan Compliance Documentation: Underrated Until You Need It, Then Worth More Than Gold!

 Our new scans showed that many of the same problems existed.
 It turned out that her IT guy did not know how to apply security controls across a network.

 If your clients are in a regulated industry, they are always subject to audit.
 If they have an incident or someone files a complaint, they will be investigated.
-If they suffer a breach, they will almost certainly be sued.
+If they suffer a breach, they will almost certainly be sued or fined.

 Most regulators are lawyers.
 They require written reports.
 Documentation will be demanded or subpoenaed.
 Sometimes, they want reports from a year ago or more.
 HIPAA requires that documentation be retained for six years.

-Adding Compliance-as-a-Service changed my MSP business and allowed me to charge more because we made compliance documentation an important deliverable.
+Adding Compliance-as-a-Service can change your MSP business and allow you to charge more because compliance documentation is becoming an important deliverable.

 You may need to educate your prospects and clients about the need for them to be ready to provide written reports showing they have implemented the necessary procedures to comply with their policies.
-We had to make it clear to our clients that our managed services were keeping them secure, but they needed to pay extra for the documentation they needed to have available if they were audited, investigated, or sued.
+Make it clear to your clients that your managed services keep them secure, but they need to pay extra for the documentation they need to have available if an audit, investigation, or lawsuit presents itself.